MicrosoftDocs/Virtualization-Documentation/tlfs.md

 guest OS identity is cleared to zero after the hypercall page has been enabled, it will become disabled.

-The hypercall page appears as an “overlay” to the GPA space; that is, it covers whatever else is mapped to the GPA range.
+The hypercall page appears as an “overlay" to the GPA space; that is, it covers whatever else is mapped to the GPA range.
 Its contents are readable and executable by the guest.
 Attempts to write to the hypercall page will result in a protection (\#GP) exception.